ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 The check star's $\chi^2_\nu$ result acts as a baseline.
 Since it is assumed to be non variable, its $\chi^2_\nu$ verifies the accuracy of the calculated errors.
 If its $\chi^2_\nu \approx 1$ then a larger $\chi^2_\nu$ of the variable star can be interpreted as truly significant stellar flux variation.

 If the check star $\chi^2_\nu$ is significantly larger than 1 this indicates that the errors have been underestimated, or that the check/comparison star is not truly non-variable.
 In this situation an elevated $\chi^2_\nu$ of the variable star cannot be definitively interpreted as significant stellar flux variation.

+The p-value was then calculated using scipy.stats to determine the probability of obtaining a chi-squared value at least as large as that observed for both the variable and check stars.